ianmorgan/corda-rawupdates-demo/README.md

   <img src="https://www.corda.net/wp-content/uploads/2016/11/fg005_corda_b.png" alt="Corda" width="500">
 </p>

-# CorDapp Raw Updates demo
+# RawUpdates Demo App

-A simple Cordapp to experiment with keeping an external query database in sync using the rawUpdates API.
+This is a simple Cordapp to test keeping an external query database in sync with Corda using the rawUpdates API.
 In this pattern, which favours close integration, we accept that if the external system is unavailable it is better to fail the flow (and force it into the hospital), rather than have a second database that is out of sync.
 Obviously in a distributed system like Corda, there are now multiple possible failure and recover modes when updating the external database,